-In literacy we will be working hard to ensure that our writing contains the following things: capital letters and full stops in the correct places, question marks and exclamation marks where they are needed and apostrophes for possession and contraction.
-We will be starting to write different text types such as persuasive letters and instructions as well as continuing how to learn to use our new dictionary books.
+In Literacy we will be working hard to ensure that our writing contains the following things: capital letters and full stops in the correct places, question marks and exclamation marks where they are needed and apostrophes for possession and contraction.
+We will be starting to write our own versions of traditional tales, character descriptions and information texts as well as learning how to use our new dictionary books.
 You can help at home by: keeping a short journal/diary of things that your child is inspired to write about and making sure they use capital letters and full stops appropriately.
 You can also encourage your child to show you how they can write the letters of the alphabet in the cursive script which we will be starting to learn this term.

-In our reading lessons, we will be continuing to read a variety of text types and books by a variety of authors.
+In our reading lessons, we will be continuing to read a variety of text types and books.
 Fluency and comprehension is very important and this is something which can be helped by 10 minutes reading at home every day.
-Your child has the opportunity to change their reading books several times across the week.
+Your child has the opportunity to independently change their reading books several times across the week.
 Please encourage them to place their books in the orange book box in the classroom as soon as they require changing.
-We ask the children each day to do this, but some still need a reminder.
-The children are independently changing their own reading and library book and are encouraged to read a wide range of books, both fiction and non-fiction.
 We do guided reading sessions each day and your child is heard twice a week to check their progress in reading.
 Children are moved colour bands when they are ready to be challenged by the demands of the next colour.
 We formally assess your child three times a year using a reading assessment but informal assessment takes place every day.
-You can help at home by: reading to your child (in whichever language you feel comfortable in if you speak an additional language to English), listening to your child read and talking about the story e.g. the characters, the setting and what parts of a story they enjoy.
+You can help at home by: reading to your child, listening to your child read and talking about the story e.g. the characters, the setting and what parts of a story they enjoy.
 Please encourage your child to bring their books back to school as soon as they need changing.

 Homework in Year 2 consists of daily reading for 10 minutes minimum (of your child’s banded/coloured reading book which is one level below their class reading level to support their fluency and enjoyment/their library book), counting in 2s, 5s and 10s and completing one homework challenge per week.
-Homework challenges are returned each week on a Thursday once they have been marked.
+Homework challenges are returned back to you each week on a Monday.